-Since the fall of 2003, I have worked as an Assistant United States Attorney in Miami, Florida, where I am currently assigned to the Public Integrity/National Security Section.
-I graduated from the Law School in 1997.
-I then spent two years clerking, first for the Hon.
+From 2003 to 2009, I served as an Assistant United States Attorney in Miami, Florida.
+Since July of 2009, I have been on detail to Main Justice, where I presently work as an Associate Deputy Attorney General in the Office of the Deputy Attorney General.
+I graduated from the Law School in 1997 and then spent two years clerking, first for the Hon.
 Ralph K. Winter on the United States Court of Appeals for the Second Circuit and then for the Hon.
 Janet C. Hall on the United States District Court for the District of Connecticut.
 After the clerkships, I moved back to my hometown of Boston, where I spent a little over three years working as a litigation associate for the now defunct law firm Hill & Barlow and then six months working at a litigation boutique, Donnelly, Conroy & Gelhaar.

-Perhaps because SDFL is one of the larger U.S. Attorney's Offices, we have a dedicated Appellate Section.
-There are a number of AUSAs who work there permanently, but it is also the section to which all new AUSAs are assigned for a few months when they first start in the office.
+Perhaps because SDFL is one of the larger U.S. Attorney's Offices, there is a dedicated Appellate Section.
+A number of AUSAs work there permanently, but it is also the section to which all new AUSAs are assigned for a few months when they first start in the office.
 Spending a few months writing appellate briefs gives new AUSAs a chance to acclimate themselves to the office and to begin to familiarize themselves with some recurring issues that arise in federal criminal practice.

-After the short stint in appeals, new AUSAs typically move on to our Major Crimes Section.
+After the short stint in appeals, new AUSAs typically move on to the Major Crimes Section.
 Major Crimes handles all of the cases that come to the office reactively, rather than as the result of a long-term investigation.
 For example, drug couriers attempting to bring cocaine in through the airport, bank robberies, felons found in possession of a firearm-all of these are typical matters handled by Major Crimes AUSAs.
 The section is incredibly fast-paced and AUSAs are in court virtually every day.
 In my two years in Major Crimes, I had 15 jury trials (at the same time, the folks in the Appellate Section let me argue three cases before the Eleventh Circuit).
-I'm not sure of the exact statistics, but I've heard it said that our Major Crimes Section alone tries more cases each year than most entire federal districts.
+I'm not sure of the exact statistics, but I've heard it said that the Major Crimes Section alone tries more cases each year than most entire federal districts.
 I don't know why that is, but I do know it offers an unparalleled opportunity to learn how to try cases.

-After Major Crimes, AUSAs here are typically transferred to the Narcotics Section or the Economic Crimes Section.
+After Major Crimes, AUSAs in SDFL are typically transferred to the Narcotics Section, the Economic Crimes Section, or the Special Prosecutions Section.
 In Narcotics, AUSAs work larger drug cases, usually involving wiretaps and multiple defendants.
-Our district is unusual in that many of our narcotics defendants are not here in the United States, but in Central or South America.
+The district is unusual in that many of the narcotics defendants are not here in the United States, but in Central or South America.
 Because these individuals have shipped large amounts of cocaine or heroin to the United States, they are subject to the United States' criminal laws.
-We'll indict them and then seek to have them apprehended in their home countries and extradited here for trial.
+SDFL AUSAs will indict them and then seek to have them apprehended in their home countries and extradited for trial.
 For example, during my time in the Narcotics Section, I was part of the team that convicted two founders of the Cali cartel, who had been extradited to Miami from Colombia.
 In Economic Crimes, AUSAs work mostly document-intensive fraud cases, such as bank fraud and healthcare fraud.
+The Special Prosecutions Section focuses its work on combating violent crime and crimes against children.